Marker2K24/Empty-Bootloader-Compiler/SECURITY.md

 ## Reporting a Vulnerability

-If you believe that you have found vulnerablility in this project you can report it here.
+If you believe that you have found vulnerablility in this project you can report it by opening a [Security Advisory](../../security/advisories/new).

 <!-- Use this section to tell people how to report a vulnerability.